Frequently Asked Questions

 Yes!
 Many supports are versatile:

-Hoops and rings can work for both herbaceous perennials and young climbing plants.
+Hoops and rings can work for both herbaceous perennials and tall stemmed plants.

-Obelisks and Towers can accommodate taller perennials like delphiniums, as well as climbing plants like clematis or roses.
+Obelisks and Towers can accommodate climbing plants like clematis or roses or, why not place baskets within for some vertical gardening?

 Hurdles or low fences are ideal for border plants of varying heights and prevent damage from wind or foot traffic.